 - 2 tablespoons unseasoned panko bread crumbs

-- 4 ounces shredded cheddar cheese (about 120 grams or 1 cup)
+- 4 ounces shredded cheddar cheese (about 1 cup)

 - Cook egg noodles per package instructions (just a minute or so shy of full cook time).
 Drain.

 - Add onion and celery and cook, stirring often, until the veggies have softened, about 5 minutes or until softened.

 - Add sliced mushrooms, stirring occasionally, and cook 3 minutes.
 Season with a pinch each of salt and pepper.

 - Add butter and melt.

 - Once butter has melted, sprinkle over flour and stir in.
 Cook 2 to 3 minutes to form a paste.

 - Slowly add milk, about ½ cup at a time.
 Allow to thicken slightly before adding more.
 Cook, stirring often, until mixture has thickened slightly and coats the back of a spoon when you draw your finger through it.
 This may take 8 to 10 minutes in total.

 - Season with salt, pepper and cayenne pepper powder.

 - Turn off heat and add cooked egg noodles and drained tuna.
 Stir in.Note: If you want, you can grease a new baking dish.
-But, for ease of clean-up, I simply prepared and baked in the one dish.
+But, for ease of cleanup, I simply prepare and bake in the one dish.

 - Stir in frozen peas.Note: If you want a saucier consistency, stir in a little more milk.

 - Top with panko bread crumbs and shredded cheese.

-- Bake, uncovered, for 15 to 20 minutes until cheese is melted and everything is bubbly.
-Garnish with fresh parsley, if desired.
+- Bake, uncovered, for 15 to 20 minutes or until cheese is melted and everything is bubbly.
+Garnish with fresh parsley (if desired).
 Serve and enjoy!
 Serves 4 large servings or 6 servings with a side.